djthorpe/ytapi/README.md

    YouTube Data API.
 It requires installation of service account credentials which can be downloaded from the Google Developers Console

-In either case, you will need to enable the YouTube Data API and YouTube Partner API in your project, also accessible through the Google Developers Console.
+In either case, you will need to enable the YouTube API's in your project, also accessible through the Google Developers Console.
+If using service accounts, you will also need to add the service account email to your YouTube Content ID user access list.

 ## Building the tool